List of NorthEast United FC managers: 2022–23 season

 On 11 August 2022, NorthEast United announced the signing of Marco Balbul as their manager for the upcoming season.
 On 8 December 2022, Vincenzo Alberto Annese joined Indian Super League club NorthEast United as the new head coach after the club sacked Marco Balbul mid-season.

+2023-24 season

+On 22 May 2023, the Club appointed Juan Pedro Benali as the team’s Head Coach on a 1+1 year deal.

 Managers and statistics

 Only competitive matches are taken into account.